-Covid 19 coronavirus: 'Civil disobedience' says Brian Tamaki as worshippers flock to Destiny Church service
+Covid 19 coronavirus: Destiny Church service 'civil disobedience' Brian Tamaki says

 Tamaki publicly said last a week a service would go ahead in defiance of the rules.
 He says the Government's decision is discriminatory and unjust.

-Tamaki spoke with the Deputy Police Commissioner, and a local MP, ahead of the service, according to a video posted on Destiny's web page on Wednesday.
+Tamaki spoke with the Deputy Police Commissioner and a local MP before the service, according to a video posted on Destiny's web page on Wednesday.

 Ardern, who was raised Mormon, has said while she understood the importance of worship, churches were community spaces where people would inevitably mix with others.